-1. $1.58 Billion – January 6th, 2016
+3. $1.58 Billion – January 6th, 2016

 The US Powerball was the first lottery in history to exceed the $1 billion threshold for a jackpot.
-As the jackpot got bigger back at the end of 2015, more and more people wanted to play Powerball for a chance to take home the biggest jackpot of all times.
-Then, on January 6th, 2016, the Powerball first prize reached an unbelievable $1.58 billion.
-There were 3 winning tickets for the enormous pot, from Tennessee, Florida, and California and everybody was curious to find out who the big winners were.
+As the jackpot got bigger back at the end of 2015, more and more people wanted to play Powerball for a chance to take home what was known as the biggest jackpot of all time.
+Then, on January 6, 2016, the Powerball first prize reached an unbelievable $1.58 billion.
+There were 3 winning tickets for the enormous pot, from Tennessee, Florida, and California and everybody was curious to find out who the big Powerball winners were.